Kenneth-Harper/C323_Project3/README.md

 # Math Solver

 This project is an arithmetic practice app that was also an exploration into screen management and passing values between separate screens.
+Later introduced adding toast pop-ups and sound effects through Media Players.

 ## Functionality